networkop/docker-topo/README.md

 CONF_DIR: './config' # Config directory to store cEOS startup configuration files
 PUBLISH_BASE: 8000 # Publish cEOS ports starting from this number
 OOB_PREFIX: '192.168.100.0/24' # Only used when link contains CVP.
 This prefix is assinged to CVP's eth1
+PREFIX: 'CEOS-LAB' # This will default to a topology filename (without .yml extension)
 driver: None
 ```